 - Pass either the PTCE (PTCB) or ExCPT (NHA) Examination for official certification

-Step 1: Decide if you want to become certified
+Step 1: Do you want to become certified as a Pharmacy Tech in Wyoming

 Figuring out whether or not you plan to become certified is the initial step you’ll have to take.
 Regardless of what you decide, you need to be mindful that most facilities would rather employ applicants who have obtained their certification.